Get ready for the lesbian Netflix shows you have to watch!

 Wyatt Earp actually existed and was a famous lawman.
 However, most of the show is fiction.

-Wynonna doesn’t hunt demons all by herself, she has help from her sister named Waverly.
+Wynonna doesn’t hunt demons all by herself; she has help from her sister Waverly.

-Waverly falls in love with Officer Nicole Haught during season 1 (enter: WayHaught!).
+Waverly falls in love with Officer Nicole Haught during season 1 (enter: lesbian ship WayHaught!).

 This lesbian Netflix show is a reboot of the 1985 animation.
 Prior to the series release, the creators said they would include a lot of LGBTQ+ representation.
 And boy, they did not disappoint.

-And the relationship between the main character Adora and Catra has a romantic tension from the beginning!
+And the relationship between the main characters, Adora and Catra, has a romantic tension from the beginning!

 This is truly revolutionary for an animation series.